PhilAndrew/neo4j-ogm-osgi/README.md

 ### Copyright

 All copyright of the code written by Neo4J belongs to Neo4J and you should refer to them for any copyright issue.
+Refer to Neo4J OGM [Neo4J OGM](https://github.com/neo4j/neo4j-ogm).

 I havn't investigated the copyright side of this yet so this is my lazy disclaimer.

 ### Neo4j OGM OSGi